 Following my graduate study I spent an exciting two years coordinating the software development and installation of products at Audio, Video & Controls, Inc., an experiential production studio.

 What are we creating?
 What problem am I solving?
 Who am I solving it with?
 What tech are we using?
 The requirements gathering phase is the ideal opportunity to identify stakeholders and team leaders and their scope of work.
-Business goals should be determined and aligned with hypotheses proposed product features and analyzed against generative user research if possible.
+Business goals should be determined and aligned with hypotheses and proposed product features.
+All should and analyzed against generative research, workshop findings etc...

-Production is a great opportunity to peer into the back end work of technology partners and to advocate for design while it is most precious: after handoff.
+Production is a great opportunity partner with technology and to peer into the back end work and to advocate for design while it is most precious: after handoff.
 Launch can be fulfilling and frightening as inevitably nails will fall out.
-Standing by failure as well as success is a straight path to shoring up loose ends and identifying immediate changes and version refinements.
+Standing by failure as well as success is a straight path to product refinement but also process optimization and transformation.